hollowaykeanho/Upscaler/README.md

 project directory.
 This will force the program to restart everything all over again.

-The project intentionally left the workspace as it is for those who want to do frame extractions for other purposes (e.g. getting thumbnail).
+The project is set to intentionally leave the workspace as it is in case you need to use the frames for other purposes (e.g. thumbnail).